Thorn (letter): Icelandic

 Its pronunciation has not varied much, but before the introduction of the eth character, þ was used to represent the sound [ð], as in the word "verþa", which is now spelt verða (meaning "to become") in modern Icelandic or normalized orthography. Þ was originally taken from the runic alphabet and is described in the First Grammatical Treatise from the 12th-century:

 Computing codes

+Uppercase and lowercase forms of thorn have Unicode encodings:

+These Unicode codepoints were inherited from ISO/IEC 8859-1 ("ISO Latin-1") encoding.

 Variants

 Various forms of thorn were used for medieval scribal abbreviations: